Famous blue logos: Companies with blue logos

 SAP Logo

-SAP, the global enterprise software giant, has consistently chosen blue as an important component of its branding palette.
+The global enterprise software giant SAP has consistently chosen blue as an important component of its branding palette.
 This choice reflects aesthetic preferences and carries a certain amount of meaning.
 Over time, while experimenting with different hues and designs, the company has largely kept blue as a constant that reflects its essence.

-The psychology of the color – blue – has always been associated with trust, reliability, and depth.
-SAP, in an effort to show itself as a trusted partner for businesses around the world, chose this hue.
+The psychology of the color blue has always been associated with trust, reliability, and depth.
+SAP chose this hue to show itself as a trusted partner for businesses worldwide.
 The transition to a gradient style of blue in the logo is particularly intriguing.

 Gradient styles, going from shade to shade, inherently symbolize progression, evolution, and forward movement.
-The transition from light blue to dark blue in the logo tells the story of the day’s transition from dawn to dusk.
-This can be interpreted as SAP’s desire to be a partner at all stages – from the birth of a business idea in the morning sunlight to its realization during the day.
+The logo’s transition from light blue to dark blue tells the story of the day’s transition from dawn to dusk.
+This can be interpreted as SAP’s desire to be a partner at all stages—from the birth of a business idea in the morning sunlight to its realization during the day.

 The symbolism of the morning sky, with its promising light leading into the broader daylight, reflects SAP’s drive to innovate and explore uncharted territories.
 The gradient symbolizes the dawn of new ideas and highlights SAP’s role in helping businesses evolve, adapt, and grow.